 How to Eat Clean for a Healthy Brain:

 - Remove gluten from your diet.
-That’s a protein in all wheat products that not only damages our intestines by opening them up (leaky gut) but opens the door to hyper inflammation.
+That’s a protein in all wheat products that not only damages our intestines by opening them up (leaky gut) but also opens the door to hyper inflammation.
 No bread?
 It is super hard to do, I know from experience.

 - Just get started.